ansible/ansible/docs/docsite/rst/community/development_process.rst

 Pull Requests
 =============

-Ansible accepts code via pull requests ("PRs" for short).
+Ansible accepts code via *pull requests* ("PRs" for short).
 GitHub provides a great overview of `how the pull request process works <https://help.github.com/articles/about-pull-requests/>` in general.

 Because Ansible receives many pull requests, we use an automated process to help us through the process of reviewing and merging pull requests.
-That process is managed by the Ansibot.
+That process is managed by the *Ansibot*.

 The Ansibot
 ===========